Past projects and major events in the history of the Center.

 2007: CSEP celebrated its 30th anniversary with members of the IIT community.
 John Rowe, Chairman of the IIT Board of Trustees; and Chairman, President, and Chief Executive Officer of Exelon spoke on his experiences as a participant in public controversy over energy and environmental policies.
 The lecture was followed by a short demonstration of Ethics Bowl, an intercollegiate tournament invented at CSEP by Robert Ladenson.

 2005-2007: Award from NSF $276,000.00 Project “Ethics in the Details.”
 Principal Investigators: Michael Davis, Senior Fellow, CSEP Kathryn Riley, Chair, Humanities.
-This 3-year grant, funded by the National Science Foundation, looks at developing a new way of effectively integrating ethics into the graduate engineering classroom.
-Through a series of one-day workshops taught at IIT and Howard University, faculty and graduate-student teaching assistants are taught how to develop "micro-insertions" of ethics, or small ways to rewrite technical problems to include ethical issues.
-The grant team is accessing the effectiveness of this method in graduate courses and a nanotechnology research lab.
-In addition, the grant will support development of a Web-based "Ethics In-Basket" to disseminate ethics problems to engineering faculty worldwide.
+This 3-year grant, funded by the National Science Foundation, looked at developing a new way of effectively integrating ethics into the graduate engineering classroom.
+Through a series of one-day workshops taught at IIT and Howard University, faculty and graduate-student teaching assistants were taught how to develop "micro-insertions" of ethics, or small ways to rewrite technical problems to include ethical issues.

 1996 – 1999: Award from NSF $67,227.00 Project to put online CSEP’s comprehensive collection of Codes of Ethics Product/Publication, Online Archive Data Base, most comprehensive in the world; Commitment to NSF to maintain in perpetuity